 Tax Tips: Writing Off Mileage on Your Tax Forms

-April 15th is a few months off, but you want to start thinking about taxes for 2009.
+April 15th is a few months off, but you want to start thinking about tax filing now.
 Unless, of course, you like the deadline pressure of driving around to find the 24 hour post office in your area on April 14th.

 Speaking of driving, the Internal Revenue Service, who often takes, is taking again.
 For 2008, the rate used to calculate deductible driving costs was 50.5 cents from January to June and 58.5 cents for the last six months.
 It's all determined by transportation costs, and if you remember, gas prices sky-rocketed in 2008.
 This year, we're not so lucky.
 You can only deduct 50 cents per mile for business miles driven.

 So what is a mile?
 It's not just any stretch of 5280 feet.

 It can get a little confusing.
 If you're looking for your first job, you're out of luck.
 You can't deduct the miles for driving to interviews.
 But if you have to move for that job, those miles ARE deductible.
 And you'll only get 16.5 cents per mile for that.
 Count those miles too, because that new job must be at least 50 miles from your old residence.
 More information on this regulation is in IRS Publication 521.